pile-contributors/procscheduler/README.md

 to the internal queue.
 The user may customize the number or instances that can run simultaneously.

-The dependency tree is builded by using the signal - slot mechanism.
+The dependency tree is build by using the signal - slot mechanism.
-Each time a ProcInvocation or ProcJob is done it emmits a signal.
+Each time a ProcInvocation or ProcJob is done it emits a signal.
 The dependent parties then examine the status of all other dependencies and, if all are completed, adds itself to the queue.